Brian Shaw (basketball)

 Brian Keith Shaw (born March 22, 1966) is an American professional basketball coach and former player who is an assistant coach for the Los Angeles Clippers of the National Basketball Association (NBA).
-He could play both guard positions, but was used primarily at point guard over the course of his 14 seasons in the league.
+He played both guard positions, but was used primarily at point guard in his 14 seasons in the NBA.
+He won three NBA championships playing with the Los Angeles Lakers.

 Early life

-Shaw grew up in Oakland, California with other future basketball stars such as Antonio Davis, Jason Kidd, and Gary Payton, as well as Demetrius "Hook" Mitchell.
+Brian Keith Shaw was born on March 22, 1966, in Oakland, California.
+Shaw grew up with other future basketball stars such as Antonio Davis and Gary Payton, as well as Demetrius "Hook" Mitchell.
 In his youth, he was a participant at the East Oakland Youth Development Center, a local community organization where he played basketball.
+He attended Westlake Middle School and then Bishop O'Dowd High School in Oakland, where he excelled in basketball.

+College career

-He attended Westlake Middle School and then Bishop O'Dowd High School in Oakland.
-For college, he attended St. Mary's College of California for his freshman and sophomore years of college, then transferred to UC Santa Barbara for his junior and senior seasons.
+Shaw attended St. Mary's College of California for his freshman and sophomore years of college, then transferred to UC Santa Barbara for his junior and senior seasons.
 In his senior year, he was named Pacific Coast Athletic Association (PCAA) player of the year as he led the Gauchos to their first-ever NCAA tournament berth.

-Playing career
+Professional career

+Boston Celtics (1988–1989)

 He was taken with the 24th overall pick by the Boston Celtics in the 1988 NBA draft.

+Il Messaggero Roma (1989–1990)

 In 1988, Shaw signed a one-year contract with the Celtics.
 In 1989, Shaw signed a two-year contract to play with an Italian team, Il Messaggero Roma.

+Boston Celtics (1990–1992)

 At the end of January 1990, Shaw signed a 5-year deal with the Celtics.
 In June of that year, Shaw told the Celtics he planned to play for Il Messaggero during the 1990–91 season.
 The ensuing contract dispute, Boston Celtics v.
 Brian Shaw, which Shaw lost, became a relatively famous sports law case and is read in many law school contracts classes.
+Upon returning to the NBA, Shaw played only two seasons with Boston.

+Miami Heat (1992–1994)

+In 1992, Shaw was traded to the Miami Heat for Sherman Douglas.

+Orlando Magic (1994–1997)

+In 1994, Shaw signed as a free agent with the Orlando Magic.

+Golden State Warriors (1997–1998)

+Three years later, Shaw was traded to the Golden State Warriors as part of a package for Mark Price.

+Philadelphia 76ers (1998)

+In 1998, after Shaw became disgruntled with his role with the Warriors, he was traded alongside Joe Smith to the Philadelphia 76ers for Jim Jackson and Clarence Weatherspoon.

+Portland Trail Blazers (1999)

+During the lockout-shortened 1998–1999 season, Shaw signed a ten-day contract with the Portland Trail Blazers in April, and signed a rest-of-season contract afterwards.
+During the 1999 offseason, the Blazers resigned Shaw to be traded alongside Ed Gray, Walt Williams, Carlos Rogers, Stacey Augmon, and Kelvin Cato to the Houston Rockets for Scottie Pippen.
+The Rockets subsequently waived Shaw.